What Legacy

 Antonio Damasio, Neuroscientist (Quote from Descartes’ Error)

-Imagine an alien anthropologist observing the first Homo Sapiens about 300,000 years ago.
+Imagine an alien anthropologist observing the first Homo Sapiens some 300,000 years ago.
 What chances would they give this species to go to the moon, split the atom or change the planet’s climate?
-Or what about even earlier in the history of life?
-Say, the first single-celled organisms some 4 billion or so years ago – could this first life evolve into all the complex life that exists, from trees to bees and from fungi to Fred Next Door?
+Or what about even earlier in the story of life?
+Say, the first single-celled organisms some 4 billion years ago – could this first life evolve into all the complex life that exists, from trees to bees and from fungi to Fred Next Door?

 Well, through the process of evolution, that’s the astonishing story of what has happened – Darwin’s Acid.

-All this has very practical consequences, as our deep biology is the architect of our brain and its functions, wiring and processes: memories helped our ancestors know where food and predators lay, emotions acted as ‘tags’ on experiences to avoid or repeat, feelings were a shortcut to judge the overall state of the organism, imagination helped us to create alternative scenarios without having to place ourselves in harm’s way, etc., etc. That we can now use our memories to regale our grandchildren with heroic stories of our youth, express our emotions in emojis, experience feelings in the tingling in our spines as we listen to music or imagine a 5 year strategic plan does not detract from their adaptive origins.
+All this has very practical consequences, as our deep biology is the architect of our brain and its functions, wiring and processes: memories helped our (pre-human) ancestors learn where food and predators lay, emotions helped our ancestors to react adaptively and quickly, feelings were a shortcut to judge the overall state of the organism, imagination helped us to create alternative scenarios without having to place ourselves in harm’s way, etc., etc. That we can now repurpose our memories to regale our grandchildren with heroic stories of our youth, express our emotions in emojis, experience feelings in the tingling in our spines as we listen to music or imagine a 5 year strategic plan does not detract from their adaptive origins.
 Indeed, it is precisely by understanding their origins and how they work which allows us to take ownership of and leverage them.
 That is, while we are not prisoners of our biology, we would be well-advised to work with, rather than against, it.

 But understanding our brains in the framework of evolution not only empowers us to take more control over our thoughts and actions.
 It also places humans – us living organisms – firmly in nature; exactly where we belong.